Learning Visual Representations for Transfer Learning by Suppressing Texture: Abstract

 \section{Abstract}

 Recent literature has shown that features obtained from supervised training of CNNs may over-emphasize texture rather than encoding high-level information.
-In self-supervised learning in particular, texture as a low-level cue may provide shortcuts that prevent the network from learning higher level representations.
-To address these problems we propose to use classic methods based on anisotropic diffusion to augment training using images with suppressed texture.
-This simple method helps retain important edge information and suppress texture at the same time.
-We empirically show that our method achieves state-of-the-art results on object detection and image classification with eight diverse datasets in either supervised or self-supervised learning tasks such as MoCoV2 and Jigsaw.
-Our method is particularly effective for transfer learning tasks and we observed improved performance on five standard transfer learning datasets.
-The large improvements (up to 11.49\%) on the Sketch-ImageNet dataset, DTD dataset and additional visual analyses with saliency maps suggest that our approach helps in learning better representations that better transfer.
+In self-supervised learning, in particular, texture as a low-level cue may provide shortcuts that prevent the network from learning higher-level representations.
+We hypothesize that retaining more edge information and suppressing texture can help in alleviating these problems.
+To this end, we propose to use a simple classical idea based on anisotropic diffusion to augment training using images with suppressed texture.
+We empirically show that our method achieves improved results on image classification with five diverse datasets in both supervised or self-supervised learning tasks such as MoCoV2 and Dense-CL.
+Our method is particularly effective for transfer learning tasks, and we observed improved performance on twelve transfer learning datasets.
+The large improvements (up to 11.49\%) on the Sketch-ImageNet and Synthetic-DTD datasets, and additional visual analyses of saliency maps suggest that our approach helps in learning better representations that transfer well to downstream tasks.
+We show that our method is simple to implement and can be integrated into various computer vision tasks easily.